lukemunsch/anime-character-base/README.md

 Luke's Animé Character Base is a site that will allow the Owner of the site to manage their favorite characters from their favorite animé shows.

 The owner of the site can create a series and then list their favorite characters.
-They have the ability to manage the content through editing, adding or deleting content to kep the information correct and fresh and even change the images in order to change it up a bit when they want.
+They can manage the content through editing, adding, or deleting content to keep the information correct and fresh and even change the images to change it up a bit when they want.

-If a character that the users like doesn't appear on the site, then they can login and send a suggestion to the Owner and other people can see the suggestions, too; That way they can reduce the number of similar suggestions in the list.
+If a character that the users like doesn't appear on the site, then they can log in and send a suggestion to the Owner and other people can see the suggestions, too; That way they can reduce the number of similar suggestions in the list.

 ## User Stories